dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 That's why 60% of Azure migrations exceed budget by 2x and timelines double.

-This spreadsheet is part of our [Azure Migration hub](/hub/migration/) covering pre-migration planning, licensing compliance, ROI reality checks, and lessons learned from real enterprise migrations at scale.
+**This azure migration checklist is what you complete BEFORE running Azure Migrate.** It's part of our [Azure Migration hub](/hub/migration/) covering pre-migration planning, cloud migration strategy validation, licensing compliance, and lessons learned from enterprise Azure cloud migrations at scale.

-Here's the pre-migration checklist that prevents this disaster.
+Download the complete **Azure migration checklist** Excel template below to answer the 55 questions Azure Migrate can't.

 ---